 3. News impact

-Day traders should always trade in stocks that are moving and showing volatility.
+Day traders should always find right trade in stocks that are moving and showing volatility.
 And one way to find such stocks is to look at names in the news.

 News has a direct impact on the stock, thus impacting the price of the stock in question.

 Stocks can make big intraday moves, in either direction, based on earnings reports, order data, upgrades/downgrades, product announcements, FDA announcements, economic data releases, geopolitical issues and other macro and company-related news.

 4. Trading Volume

 The volume of stock traded measures how many times it has been bought and sold in a given time period, usually within a single trading day.
 A stock with high degree of volume suggests higher interest in the stock- either positive or negative.

 An increase in a stock’s volume is often an indicator of a price jump, either up or down.

 Stocks with high volume provide increased liquidity and significant price movement which is essential for successful day trading.